Bishop Loughlin Memorial High School

 Bishop Loughlin Memorial High School is a private, Roman Catholic, co-educational, college-preparatory high school located at 357 Clermont Avenue in the Ft.
 Greene neighborhood of Brooklyn, New York City.
-The school serves students in grades 9 through 12.
-Loughlin was founded in 1851 and was the first high school in the Diocese of Brooklyn (1853), but today is run independently by the Christian Brothers in the Lasallian educational tradition.
+The school was founded in 1851 and was the first high school in the Diocese of Brooklyn (1853), but today is run independently by the Christian Brothers in the Lasallian educational tradition.

 The school graduates 100% of its senior students with at least 98% of graduates matriculating to college each year.
 In 2018, Loughlin enrolled nearly 650 students, making it the fifth-largest Catholic high school in Brooklyn and Queens.
 The school had 38 full-time teachers, two part-time teachers and four full-time counselors.
 The 2017–2018 tuition fee was US$10,050; nearly 60% of all students were awarded financial aid or scholarships, with an average aid amount of $3,200.